 Good morning and happy Monday sweet thangs!
-Sofi here with my absolute FAVORITE roll out sugar cookie recipe.
-Sarah’s all about chocolate, but I’m a vanilla girl and sugar cookies are my weakness.
-Chocolate lovers can judge me, but I think we can all agree that a tender, chewy sugar cookie is a baking staple everyone should have in their back pocket.
+Sofi here with my absolute FAVORITE cut out sugar cookie recipe.
+I think we can all agree that a tender, chewy sugar cookie recipe is a baking staple everyone should have in their back pocket.
+Sugar cookies are a versatile, easily transported, crowd pleasing cookie that can work for any occasion.
+Frost them with a fluffy buttercream, decorate them to a “T” with royal icing for a fun activity or just sprinkle them with some colored sugar and call it a day.

 This sugar cookie recipe has been in my family for ages (though I’ve tweaked it over the years to get it just right) and it’s the perfect chewy, flavorful, buttery sugar cookie recipe…need I go on?

 The best part about these cookies is how easy they are.
-If you’re feeling lazy you can just sprinkle your shapes with colored sugar and call it a day.
-If you’re making these sugar cookies for a special occasion, whip up a royal icing and decorate to a T!
+If you’re feeling lazy you can just sprinkle your shapes with colored sugar and call it a day or if you’re making these sugar cookies for a special occasion frost them homemade icing.
 The actual dough comes together in minutes, which means you can spend more time decorating these cut out sugar cookies.

 Or eating them 🙂